 Robert has had photographs published in the Adirondack Life Annual Photography Contest five times since 1999.
 Photographs were also chosen for the Adirondack Life web page for two years.
 Mark had photographs published in the April 2002 and 2003 issues and was the Grand Prize Winner in 2006.

 Mark uses Canon equipment and Kodak Professional E100VS Ektachrome color reversal film or digital imaging.
-Their photographs can be purchased at Mountain Greenery gallery-store in Old Forge, the Adirondack Reader in Inlet.
+Their photographs can also be purchased by contacting Mark directly by phone or email.
+Some photographs can be also be bought at the Adirondack Reader in Inlet.
 Photographs can also be seen at The Seventh Lake House and The Woods Inn in Inlet.